UlyssesZh/yt-dlp-danmaku/README.md

 Add `--sid=1` to turn on danmaku on start.
 You can add these options to your mpv config file.

+*Notice*: this will leave an ASS file in the current directory.
+Delete it afterwards if you do not want it.

 ## Configuration

 You can pass options to this plugin.